meb-team/clusteringEval/16S_amplicons_clustering_tools.md

 #### Compare SCLUST with other tools

 SCLUST is compared with 5 others clustering tools : CD-HIT, SWARM, VSEARCH, MESHCLUST and SUMACLUST.
 CD-HIT, VSEARCH and MESHCLUST are launched with threshold id of 97%.
 SCLUST is launched with id of 97, weak id of 95 and quality of 0, parameters determined as best (see Results section).
-SWARM is launched with default parameters (d=1) as advised in its publication.
-Tools are launched for the 10 samples.
+SWARM is launched with distance parameter d = 3.
 Homemade script `clusteringEval_clustering.sh` launchs all clusterings with one fasta file in input and `clusteringEval_eval.sh` launchs evaluation parameters calculation for clusterings.

 ### Evaluation